openstack/swift/REVIEW_GUIDELINES.rst

 code base.
 No one is expected to "follow these steps".
 Guidelines are not *rules*, not all behaviors will be relevant in all situations.

+    Code review is collaboration, not judgement.

+    -- Alistair Coles

 Checkout the Change
 -------------------